jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

 - Low SF6 Pushbutton indicator for all TNI switches

-- Enclosure spec sheet in each production packet for all switches
+- Enclosure spec sheet in each production packet for all switches which show NEMA 3R rating

+- Can of touch-up paint for Durham with exact color to ship with switches

 - T-handles for GNI switches - also includes mounting on swing doors for T-handles